bioinformatics-core-shared-training/Fixed-and-Mixed-effects-models/index.md

 ### 3. Linear mixed-effects models

 - develop, check and fit linear mixed-effects regression models in R.
-- Tumour growth curve analysis is used as pivotal application of linear mixed-effects regression models in preclinical cancer research.
+- tumour growth curve analysis is used as pivotal application of linear mixed-effects regression models in preclinical cancer research.